openstack-archive/networking-ovn/doc/source/contributor/design/database_consistency.rst

                             troubleshooting purposes
 ================  ========  ===========

-For the different actions: Create, update and delete; these table will be used as:
+For the different actions: Create, update and delete; this table will be used as: